LehuyH/slasho/docs/README.md

 //Login to discord and binds events bot.launch()
 ```
-> You can skip this step if you are using javascript

 Now, build your bot using ``tsc`` or another tool

+> You can skip this build step if you are using javascript

 Run the built javascript file, hopefully if all goes well, you should see this in the console